 Extra cost for clay pots

-Succulents are some of the most affordable houseplants out there, with little upkeep required and the ability to survive year-round shipping.
-Succulents Box offers more than 300 organic varieties of the low-maintenance plants, with five different subscription options and a slate of practical accessories, too—not to mention prices that are hard to beat.
+Succulents are some of the most affordable houseplants out there, with little upkeep required and the ability to survive shipping.
+Succulents Box offers more than 300 varieties of these low-maintenance plants, with six different subscription options and a slate of practical accessories—not to mention prices that are hard to beat.

-Succulents Box subscriptions start at $5 per month, with discounts available to customers who prepay for three-, six-, or 12-month packages.
-Purchase six or 12 months in advance and you'll receive a tote bag, puzzle, or planter with the first shipment.
-Choose from different quantities and combinations of succulents and air plants, and consider adding heating pads to your shipments if you live in a cold climate—they’re less than $4.
+Succulents Box subscriptions start around $5 per month, with discounts available to customers who prepay for three-, six-, or 12-month packages.
+Prepaid subscriptions also include gifts like tote bags, puzzles, or planters with the first shipment.
+Choose from different quantities and combinations of succulents and air plants, and consider adding heating packs to your shipments if you live in a cold climate (which start at about $7).

-Why We Chose It: Knock!
-Knock! simplifies your front door decor with quarterly shipments of plants curated for your style and climate—and puts two plants in each shipment for optimum symmetry.
+Knock!
+Knock! simplifies your front door decor with seasonal shipments of plants curated for your style and climate—and it puts two plants in each shipment for optimum symmetry.

-Plants curated to fit your taste and climate
+Plants curated to fit your climate and location

 Pots and planters sold separately

 Sometimes, the hardest part of gardening is getting started.
-Knock!
-Knock!, a company founded in 2019, helps you skip the stress of finding the right plants for your front door by curating a quarterly subscription box, sending dual plants that fit the seasonal climate (and your self-described style) all year long.
+Founded in 2019, Knock!
+Knock! helps you skip the stress of finding the right plants for your front door by curating a seasonal subscription box of plants, sending dual plants that fit the climate and light level in spring, summer, and fall for your area.

 Frequently Asked Questions